pharesim/hz-blockexplorer/assetsReadme.md

 * links to external information: Videos, and long text "how to buy HZ, and how to buy a HZ asset - for newbies"

 ## examples

+These are working examples of the new function, proudly presenting my asset "AAssetHZ":

 * web page: proper asset http://188.226.155.38:8080/hzbe/?page=asset&id=8101260088962758269
 * web page: wrong asset id http://188.226.155.38:8080/hzbe/?page=asset&id=0
 * json api: proper asset http://188.226.155.38:8080/hzbe/api.php?page=asset&id=8101260088962758269

+Great, isn't it?

 ## warnings
 Some assets are known to be **test assets**, or **revoked**, or even **scams** (perhaps, probably or proven scams).